In This Article

 As the Jet Peel Facial infuses your skin with peptides, antioxidants, aloe vera, and glycolic acid, you can expect to see a big change in your skin's texture and tone and an improvement in your hyperpigmentation.
 And of course, those extractions take care of any lingering impurities and debris from the skin.

 How to Prepare For The Jet Peel Facial

 My first attempt at getting the facial ended in a fail.
 When filling out the form of health concerns/skin conditions, I read that I was not supposed to use any retinol or Differin for at least two weeks prior to my treatment.
 Anyone who knows me knows that I need Differin the same way we need water—one day without Differin and my face goes all kinds of crazy.
 But I took a chance and trusted the beauty gods and stopped using the acne treatment for two weeks.
 I was more than ready for my facial the second time around.

-The result is nice.
-My skin feels the softest it's ever felt, and I have a nice glow.
+The result was nice.
+My skin felt the softest it's ever felt, and I had a beautiful glow.
 I haven't felt dry in weeks since having the treatment.
 So thank you, Erase Spa—now I can go back to just worrying about my acne.